 Well, people are shocked at where buyers are.
 We work in tech a lot, so that’s probably going to be a bias, but mainly people are in our client base and are shocked at how they think their buyers are more advanced than they are.
 They believe that every buyer is out seeking the most leading-edge technology, and they sort of believe their press releases.
 So it’s kind of shocking for them to learn what buyers care about in terms of this decision.

-In our experience, we found that a lot of the things that caused the “buying” are nothing to do with the product.
+In our experience, we found that many things that caused the “buying” are nothing to do with the product.
 Instead, it was their experience with the salesperson.
 It was how the store was laid out.

 They’re making it, as you said earlier.
 They’re making the decision; whether it’s blue or green, they’re making the decision – I’ll underline that Mike – because in almost over 80 percent of our interviews, buyers said that they eliminated providers from consideration, who they knew had a good product, simply because the sales experience was so poor.